LPMP/BDD/README.md

 ```
 For information about Python interface see [test_bdd_solver_py.py](test/test_bdd_solver_py.py).

+## Learned solver (DOGE-Train)
+Please navigate to `DOGE` sub-folder.

 ## References
 If you use this work please cite
 * [`[1] - J. H. Lange and P. Swoboda.
 Efficient Message Passing for 0–1 ILPs with Binary Decision Diagrams.
 In ICML 2021.`](http://proceedings.mlr.press/v139/lange21a.html)

-and
 * [`[2] - A. Abbas and P. Swoboda.
 FastDOG: Fast Discrete Optimization on GPU.
 In CVPR 2022.`](https://arxiv.org/abs/2111.10270)

-for the parallel solvers.
+for the parallel solvers, and
+* [`[3] - A. Abbas and P. Swoboda.
+DOGE-Train: Discrete Optimization on GPU with End-to-end Training.
+In AAAI 2024.`](https://arxiv.org/abs/2205.11638)
+for learned solvers.